 - The Polaris CSS file is essential.
 If you forget to import it, your components will look unstyled or broken.

 Design and user input are two of the most interactive aspects of a Shopify app.
-Polaris makes both easy to manage — it gives you full control over theming using design tokens and offers form components with built-in validation features.
-This section shows how to personalize your app visually and collect user input effectively.
+Polaris makes both easy to manage; it gives you full control over theming via design tokens and offers form components with built-in validation.
+This section explains how to personalize your app’s visuals and collect user input effectively.

 Theming with Design Tokens